-The lawyers for the at-fault party’s insurance company may negotiate in good faith for your settlement, despite the fact that you were not wearing your seatbelt.
+The lawyers for the at-fault party’s insurance company may negotiate in good faith for your settlement, even though you were not wearing your seatbelt.
 However, if the insurance company attempts to deny your claim because you were not wearing a seat belt at the time of your car accident, your lawyer may recommend taking your case to court.

 In Florida, the Law Firm of Anidjar & Levine can help you pursue the financial settlement you deserve for your injuries.
-Contact us today at 800-747-3733 to talk to a car accident lawyer for no cost to you.
+Contact us today to talk to a car accident lawyer at no cost to you.

 Contact a Florida Car Accident Attorney About Your Seat Belt Case